-It came to pass that when Moroni saw this, and also saw that the Lamanites were coming into the borders of the land, … it was his first care to put an end to such contentions and dissensions among the people… And it came to pass that Moroni commanded that his army should go against those king-men, to pull down their pride and their nobility and level them with the earth, or they should take up arms and support the cause of liberty.
+When Moroni saw [the king-men], and also saw that the Lamanites were coming into the borders of the land, … it was his first care to put an end to such contentions and dissensions among the people… And it came to pass that Moroni commanded that his army should go against those king-men, to pull down their pride and their nobility and level them with the earth, or they should take up arms and support the cause of liberty.

-Behold, it came to pass that while Moroni was thus breaking down the wars and contentions among his own people, … behold, the Lamanites had come into the land.
+While Moroni was thus breaking down the wars and contentions among his own people, … behold, the Lamanites had come into the land.

 Good, better, and best